bobbimanners/PyFlightSim/README.md

 ## Other

-`Z` toggles the "auto-rudder" function.
+`Ctrl-Z` toggles the "auto-rudder" function.
 This is on by default when airborne.
 The auto-rudder feature will apply as much rudder as necessary to maintain a balanced turn.
 You can disable it in order to perform sideslips and other aerobatic manoevers (such as aileron rolls.)

 Autorudder turns off when on the ground, so you can steer using the rudder (`C` and `M`).

+`Ctrl-J` enables or disables the joystick, if one was detected.  `Alt-J` will record the current joystick position as the centre (allowing joysticks to be calibrated.)

 ## View Controls